stufi1983/wxBaseMultiOS/README.md

 install:
 > sudo apt-get install build-essential gdb`
 > sudo apt-get install wx
+### Build using CMake
+Search for Kits, configure and build
+### Result
+Binary file is available in the build folder

 ## Windows
 ### Preparation
+### Build
+#### Using CMake
+Search for Kits, configure and build
+This method will fetch wxWidgets from git, it may take a few hours
+#### Using Task
-build wxWidget, install and set directory in set wxWidget_dir in setting.json
+Assume has wxWidgets is already installed. build wxWidget, install and set directory in set wxWidget_dir in setting.json
 > "wxWidget_dir": "C:\\Program Files (x86)\\wxWidgets",
->
+Terminal -> run task -> Windows MinGW Build (or Windows MinGW Release)
+### Result
+Using CMake, binary is in *build/win_x64*
+Whan using Task, binary is in *build/win_x64/debug* for debug build.
+Or in */src/build/g++/release* (I have diificulty to move it into build/win_x64)

 ## Mac
 ### Preparation